 On November 19, 2010, a purported securities class action complaint was filed in the U.S. District Court for the Southern District of New York, naming as defendants the Company and certain of its officers and directors, entitled Randall J. Pederson, Individually and on Behalf of All Others Similarly Situated v.
 MELA Sciences, Inc., Joseph V. Gulfo, Richard I. Steinhart, and Breaux Castleman, No. 7:10-cv-08774-JFM.
 Two similar complaints were also filed, one on December 2, 2010 and the other on January 20, 2011, in the same District Court, entitled Amy Steigman, Individually and on Behalf of All Others Similarly Situated v.
 MELA Sciences, Inc., Joseph V. Gulfo, Richard I. Steinhart, and Breaux Castleman, No. 7:10-cv-09024-JFM; and Martin Slove and Linda Slove, Individually and on Behalf of All Others Similarly Situated v.
-MELA Sciences, Inc., Joseph V. Gulfo, Richard I. Steinhart, and Breaux Castleman, No. 1:11-cv-00429-JFM.
+MELA Sciences, Inc., Joseph V. Gulfo, Richard I. Steinhart, and Breaux Castleman, No. 1:11-cv-09429-JFM.
 These three securities class actions were consolidated into one action on February 15, 2011, entitled In re MELA Sciences, Inc. Securities Litigation, No. 10-Civ-8774-JFM ("securities class action").
 The securities class action plaintiffs assert violations of the Securities Exchange Act of 1934, alleging, among other things, that defendants made misstatements and omissions regarding the Company's product, MelaFind®, and its prospects for FDA approval, on behalf of stockholders who purchased the Company's common stock during the period from February 13, 2009 through November 16, 2010, and seek unspecified damages.
-On May 2, 2011, the securities class action plaintiffs filed their amended complaint, alleging similar claims to their prior complaints.
-On July 29, 2011, Defendants filed a motion to dismiss the consolidated amended complaint in its entirety.
-Plaintiff's opposition to the motion to dismiss is due on September 15, 2011.
+On May 2, 2011, the securities class action plaintiffs filed their amended consolidated complaint, alleging similar claims to their prior complaints.
+On July 29, 2011, defendents filed a motion to dismiss the consolidated amended complaint in its entirety.
+Plaintiff's opposition to the motion to dismiss was filed on September 23, 2011.
+In light of the Company's receipt of the Approvable Letter from the FDA for the MelaFind® PMA Application on September 22, 2011, the parties